imi-bigpicture/opentile/README.md

 *opentile* requires python >=3.7 and uses numpy, Pillow, TiffFile and PyTurboJPEG (with lib-turbojpeg >= 2.1 ).

 ## Limitations
-Files with z-stacks are currently not fully supported.
+Files with z-stacks are currently not fully supported for all formats.
-Striped pages with stripes divided in frames are not supported for other file except for Ndpi.
-This is common for overview and label images.

 ## Supported file formats
 The following description of the workings of the supported file formats does not include the additional specifics for each format that is handled by tifffile.
 Additional formats supported by tifffile and that have non-overlapping tile layout are likely to be added in future release.